IdentityServer/IdentityServer4/docs/intro/contributing.rst

 **Naming conventions**

-If you publish nuget packages that contribute to IdentityServer, we would like to ask you to **not** use the IdentityServer4 prefix - rather use a suffix, e.g.
+If you publish nuget packages that contributes to IdentityServer, we would like to ask you to **not** use the IdentityServer4 prefix - rather use a suffix, e.g.

 **good** MyProject.MongoDb.IdentityServer4